JonThomas/Azure-SC-900-Study-Guide/4-Microsoft Compliance Solutions/11-Describe-the-offerings-of-the-Service-Trust-portal.md

 The portal provides information, tools, and other resources about Microsoft security, privacy, and compliance practices.

+It also features the "My Library", which allows you to upload compliance and other documents.

 [Return to Microsoft Security Solutions](README.md)